ClaytonTDM/jummbox-desktop/README.md

 - **Offline Use**: Use JummBox without an internet connection.

-- **Automatic Updates**: The app will automatically check for updates and download them when available.
+- **Automatic Updates**: The app will automatically check for JummBox updates and download them when available.

 - **Cross-Platform**: Available on Windows, macOS, and Linux.
 (Android and iOS versions are planned.)